ramazanabylkassov/NUSOM_logbook_randomizer/README.md

 - **Download as Word File:** The resulting table from the randomized pediatric diagnoses can be downloaded as a Word file for record-keeping.

+## How to Access the Deployed Web App

+The [Patient Logbook App](https://patientlogbook.streamlit.app/) is deployed and hosted on the Streamlit sharing platform.
+You can access the app directly through your web browser without the need for local installation.

 ## How to Run

 1. Clone the repository: